Eisenstein classes and generating series of modular symbols in $\mathrm{SL}_N$: Theta lift

-Finally, the pullback by the inclusion $T[m]\subset T[am]$ is The following theorem is \cite[Section.~3]{bcg}. \begin{thm}There is a unique class such that $a_\ast \iota^\ast z_m=z_m$ for all integers $a$ coprime to $m$. \end{thm} Let $v_0 \in D_L$ be nonzero {\em i.e.} represented by a vector $v_0 \not \in L^\ast$ not in $L$.
+\begin{thm}\cite[Section.~3]{bcg}There is a unique class such that $a_\ast \iota^\ast z_m=z_m$ for all integers $a$ coprime to $m$. \end{thm} Let $v_0 \in D_L$ be nonzero {\em i.e.} represented by a vector $v_0 \in L^\ast$ not in $L$.
 Since the order is coprime to $m$, it defines a section

 The canonical Eisenstein class is the class

 where the normalization by $m^N-1$ is chosen so that the class does not depend on $m$.